 |Large High-Security Safes||$2600-$11000+||$50-$300+|

 Type of Locking Mechanism for your Safe or Lockbox

-A key can prove helpful if you have to open the device all the time.
-You can leave a key inside the keyway of a lock box to unlock the device like a thumb turn.
-When you need to secure the box, the key can be removed, and the box can be left, bolted down, or taken with the proprietor.
+A key can be helpful if you always have to open the device.
+You can leave a key inside the keyway of a lock box to unlock the device, but when you need to secure the box, the key can be removed, and the box can be left bolted down or taken with the proprietor.

 How will you use the Device?